Radd99/Sorting-Visualiser/README.md

 This is a project I have developed to visualise various sorting algorithms Please use it on a bigger screen.
+You can try out the app here : https://sharp-pike-d0dd89.netlify.app/

 # Getting Started with Create React App